sparklingspacess/HTMLMonaco/README.md

 Originally made for my IDEs, this is literally just a Monaco HTML Page, there is quite literally nothing special to it.

-This was designed for WebView2 only, use with other "web-loaders" may result in issues.
+This was designed for WebView2 only, use with other "web-loaders" may result in issues and/or unknown crashes.

-# What is this?
-It's what it sounds like, lol.
-# Why did you make this?
-b o r e d o m
+There's no need to credit me for this, seriously, this is literally just a Monaco HTML Page, I am literally just sharing this on GitHub.